HebaAshraf266/ITI-Embedded-Linux/README.md

  # ITI Embedded Linux

- This repository contains the embedded Linux core  in ITI with detailed  projects in each part which are:
+ **This repository contains all embedded Linux core projects done in ITI journey which are:**

 ## **01- Python**